Mandawuy Yunupingu: Personal life and family

-Yunupingu was married to a fellow teacher, Yalmay Marika of the Rirritjingu clan, also referred to as Yalmay Yunupingu.
-He is survived by his five daughters and five grandsons.
+Yunupingu was married to a fellow teacher, Yalmay Marika Yunupingu of the Rirritjingu clan, also referred to as Yalmay Marika and Yalmay Yunupingu.
+He is survived by five daughters and five grandsons.

+Yunupingu was friends with musician Jimmy Barnes, with the men working together on "Sister Schools", a federal government program initiated by Aboriginal Affairs Minister Robert Tickner, which aimed to link Aboriginal and non-Aboriginal schoolchildren around the country.
+The children of both men sang together as The Tin Lids and The Yunupingu Kids, on a song called "School" in August 1992.

 One of his grandsons, Rrawun Maymuru, is lead singer of East Journey.
 In May 2013, the National Indigenous Music Awards announced that Yothu Yindi were to be honoured at their awards ceremony in August, in which Maymuru was to be backed by original band members.
 Yunupingu declared "My heart is full of joy.
 I am so happy to see that in my lifetime Indigenous music has come such a long way.
 And to have these talented artists come together to honour the groundbreaking work of Yothu Yindi makes me proud beyond words.
 Yow Manymak."

 His nephew Geoffrey Gurrumul Yunupingu also played in Yothu Yindi.
 Gurrumul later formed the Saltwater Band and also had a solo career.
 Other members of the extended Yunupingu family have also performed in Yothu Yindi: Galarrwuy (guitars and vocals); Mangatjay (dance); Yomunu; Gapanbulu (yidaki); Gavin Makuma (yidaki, bilma, vocals); Malngay Kevin (yidaki, bilma, dancer, vocals); and Narripapa Nicky (yidaki, dancer).
 His nephew, Gavin Makuma Yunupingu, was jailed in 2002 over the death of Betsy Yunupingu, his cousin.
 Another nephew, Nicky Yunupingu, died by suicide in July 2008.